Sibo-Ding/ECO395M-ML-Homeworks/Exercise 2/Exercise-2-Answer.md

     ##
     ## Number of Fisher Scoring iterations: 4

-In the bar plot (or the data set), the relationship between default probability and credit history is counter-intuitive.
-This probably results from the inappropriate sampling process.
+In both bar plot (or data set) and logistic regression, compared to `historygood`, `historypoor` decreases default probability, and `historyterrible` further decreases default probability.

-The bank can randomly select a subset of loans that had not defaulted.
+This relationship is counter-intuitive, probably resulting from the inappropriate sampling process.
+To improve the sampling scheme, the bank can randomly select a subset of loans that had not defaulted.

 ## Children and hotel reservations